Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Conclusion and discussions

 \onecolumngrid \beginsupplement

 \TOCwriteon

 \addtocontents{toc}{ }

 We outline the structure of the appendices.
 In Appendix~\ref{sec:QPD}, we provide a brief review of the quasiprobability simulation framework underlying quantum circuit cutting methods.
-In Appendix~\ref{apsec:rescaling-free_wirecut}, we present the proofs of Theorems~1-3 on the rescaling-free wire cut introduced in the main text.
+In Appendix~\ref{apsec:rescaling-free_wirecut}, we present the proofs of Theorems~\ref{thm:existence_of_no_cost_cut}--\ref{thm:zero_cost_proccessing} on the rescaling-free wire cut introduced in the main text.
 In Appendix~\ref{apsec:learning_observable}, we first introduce useful tools and concepts for deriving tomography methods for observables evolved under an unknown quantum channel.
 Using these tools, we formulate learning procedures and provide their rigorous performance guarantees.
 In Appendix~\ref{apsec:cluster_simulation}, we analyze the sample complexity upper bound of simulating tree-structured quantum circuits on local devices using our learning-based protocols.
-In Appendix~\ref{sec:lower-bound-qcc}, we focus on two-layer tree-structured quantum circuits and perform an information-theoretic analysis that proves an exponential in the number of cuts between our learning-based cluster simulation method and the conventional quasiprobability-based wire-cutting method.
-In Appendix~\ref{apsec:relation_to_wire_cut}, we discuss the relationship between Theorem~1 and conventional wire-cutting methods.
+In Appendix~\ref{sec:lower-bound-qcc}, we focus on two-layer tree-structured quantum circuits and perform an information-theoretic analysis that proves an exponential separation in the number of cuts between our learning-based protocol and the learning-free wire-cutting class considered in Sec.~\ref{sec:exponential_separation}.
+In Appendix~\ref{apsec:relation_to_wire_cut}, we discuss the relationship between Theorem~\ref{thm:existence_of_no_cost_cut} and conventional wire-cutting methods.